 ASC certified shrimp farms are required to measure water quality parameters (nitrogen, phosphorus, oxygen levels, etc.) at regular intervals and remain within set limits.
 Treatment systems for waste water need to comply with strict requirements.
 Discharge of sludge is not allowed.

 ASC certified shrimp farms must adhere to rigorous requirements to minimise disease outbreaks.
 A health plan for the shrimp must be developed and implemented on the farm.
 This plan details steps for biosecurity management, including the use of pathogen-free shrimp larvae for pond stocking.
-In addition, the use of medicines before a disease is diagnosed (prophylactic use), is prohibited.
-ASC certified shrimp cannot be treated with antibiotics or given feed containing medicine.
+In addition, the use of medicines before a disease is diagnosed (prophylactic use) is prohibited.
+Medication may be used for animal welfare reasons and only under strict conditions.
 Producers need to manage farms in such a way that shrimp survival rates are high.

 ASC certification imposes strict requirements based on the core principles of the International Labour Organisation (ILO), these include prohibiting the use of child labour or any form of forced labour.
 All ASC certified farms are safe and equitable working environments where employees earn a decent wage and have regulated working hours.
 Certified farms need to consult and engage with local communities to ensure they provide access to vital resources and deal with complaints or conflicts in a proper manner.

 ASC has started the review and revision process of the Shrimp Standard.
 This process will include a review of the current antibiotic related requirements.
 Efforts will be made to review the applicability of these requirements, including the monitoring of antibiotic use and the application of antibiotics in a responsible manner, to establish a unified approach to antibiotics across all ASC Standards.

 - ASC Shrimp Audit Manual v1.1 - Bahasa Indonesia